Open NowNon-Profit2026-2027

-This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their practicum.
-It is a demand-driven opportunity for approved Child Care Subsidy receiving ECEC services across Australia.
+This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their paid practicum.
+It is a demand driven opportunity for eligible Child Care Subsidy-approved providers across Australia.

 Funding